giantswarm/releases/aws/v13.0.0/announcement.md

 **Tenant cluster release v13.0.0 for AWS is available**.
-This release provides support for Kubernetes 1.18.
+It provides support for Kubernetes 1.18.
 Further details can be found in the [release notes](https://docs.giantswarm.io/changes/tenant-cluster-releases-aws/releases/aws-v13.0.0/).